pip-services/pip-services-docs/content/en/node/kafka/_index.md

     Kafka messaging for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

+    The Kafka module contains a set of components for messaging using the Kafka protocol.
+Contains the implementation of the components for working with messages: KafkaMessageQueue, KafkaConnectionResolver.
 ---

 ### Packages